hydraulic-software/conveyor/guidebook/docs/tutorial/hare/electron.md

 {!tutorial/hare/hocon-tip.md!}

+!!! tip "Setting the Electron version"
+    An Electron app must set the `app.electron.version` key.
+The `/stdlib/electron/electron.conf` file imported in the snippet above contains a line like this:

+    ```
+    app.electron.version = ${?package-json.packages.node_modules/electron.version}
+    ```

+    which will import it from the `package-lock.json` file.

 ## Change the icon

 The current icon is the Electron logo, which isn't a great choice for your app.
 Conveyor can draw icons for you.